 We did the math on both of our motorhomes – a 2012 gas-powered motorhome and a 1999 diesel pusher motorhome – to see how it all added up.
 We think you’ll find the data very enlightening – and hopefully helpful in your RV decision-making.

 It’s not always easy to find accurate data on the real cost of RV ownership.

 A list of possible RV costs and expenses to be aware of is one thing.
 But actual, hard data is another.
 For example, our report is based on our six years of real-world RV ownership, documenting our expenses and generating a total and average monthly RV cost.

 We also provide context, as RV-related expenses can (and will) vary, depending on your unique situation and choices.
 And not all of our decisions will be the same as yours.

 Full-time RV life vs traditional life

-Keep in mind that as full-time RVers, many of our RV-related expenses replaced what we might have otherwise spent on our stick and brick home.
-However, if you plan to own an RV in addition to owning or renting a regular home, keep in mind that many of your costs will double up, which naturally makes RVing more expensive.
+Remember that as full-time RVers, many of our RV-related expenses replaced what we might have otherwise spent on our stick and brick home.
+However, if you plan to own an RV in addition to owning or renting a regular home, keep in mind that many of your costs will double up, naturally making RVing more expensive.
 But as full-timers, many of our prior home ownership-related expenses were replaced by our RV life expenses.

 We embraced the RV life from day one in a Class A motorhome, knowing this is typically a more expensive option than buying a trailer.
 Have there been some costly surprises?
 Yes!
 However, we have no regrets, and we take responsibility for ALL of the choices we make in our RVing journey.
 So should you.